 When it comes to fitting the final triangles that reach the left and right walls, measure the size of the gap that remains (remembering to leave a 10mm gap to the side walls).

-For the triangle that reaches the left-hand wall, measure the size of the gap remaining, from right to left, mark it and then cut the inverted triangle with the saw along your mark.
+For the triangle that reaches the left-hand wall, measure the size of the gap remaining, from right to left, mark it and then cut the inverted triangle with the saw or cutting knife along your mark.
 For the right-hand wall, measure left to right, mark it and then cut it.

 Your two inverted triangles will now slot into place against the left- and right-hand walls